Real estate has more to offer than simply finding a place to call home.

 It is very common for anyone to be interested in owning a piece of real estate, and according to stats collected in the last 50 years, real estate is one of the leading investment vehicles.
 With proper research and advice, you can find ready opportunities that offer you big gains.

 Compared to stocks and bonds, owning real estate is slightly different in many key areas.
-The basics of real estate involve buying, selling or simply renting property.
+The basics of real estate involve buying, selling, or simply renting property.

 This is one of the oldest real estate practices, similar in characteristics to land ownership.
 It typically involves buying a property then leasing it out to a tenant.
-Having bought a home, it is your responsibility to pay taxes, mortgage and overall maintenance of the property.
+Having bought a home, it is your responsibility to pay taxes, mortgage, and overall maintenance of the property.

 Having taken care of the cost of ownership, a landlord sets a rental price that can cover the basic costs.
 You may adjust the price for a profit based on demand and it is your responsibility to know exactly when to do that.

-A wise decision is keeping the rent just enough to help pay the mortgage, and whatever you charge afterwards majorly becomes profit.
-After all, property has the tendency to appreciate based on demand or location.
+A wise decision is keeping the rent just enough to help pay the mortgage, and whatever you charge afterward majorly becomes profit.
+After all, the property has the tendency to appreciate based on demand or location.
 However, there is a downside as well when a property depreciates.
 This is one of the blemishes in an otherwise attractive investment opportunity.

 You may also come across the odd bad tenant who vandalizes and damages your property effortlessly or struggle to find any tenant at all.
 Any of these situations will leave you with a negative cash flow and a hard time at the mortgage office.